 The property you are purchasing must be worth £600,000 or less, if the property cost exceeds this you will not be able to apply for the scheme.

 You will need to pass your chosen lender’s normal mortgage affordability criteria.

 Your deposit must be equivalent to between 5% and 9% of the property's purchase price.
 That means you will have a mortgage LTV between 91% and 95%.

 You must apply for a capital repayment mortgage, meaning that you won't be able to apply for an interest-only mortgage.

 Several of the UK's biggest mortgage lenders including Lloyds, Natwest, Santander, Barclays and HSBC have already signed up to take part in the scheme from April.
 Others expected to follow include Virgin Money.

-The government's 5% deposit scheme will run from April this year until December 2022.
+The government's 5% deposit scheme will run from April 2021 until December 2022.